France records all-time hottest temperature amid scorching heatwave in Europe | DW | 28.06.2019

 France recorded its all-time highest temperature on Friday amid a blistering heatwave that has been baking most of Europe all week.

-The temperature rose to 44.3 degrees Celsius (111.7 degrees Fahrenheit) in the southern town of Carpentras, state weather forecaster Meteo-France said.
+The temperature rose to 45.1 degrees Celsius (113 degrees Fahrenheit) in the southern village of Villevieille, state weather forecaster Meteo-France said in a statement.

+It was the second time in one day that France's heat record was broken, coming shortly after a temperature of 44.3 degrees Celsius was recorded in the town of Carpentras.

 Meteo France warned that the current record could still be topped in the current heatwave.